BarefootBKK/TabPagerManager-for-Android/README.md

                   .add("tabName_2", new Fragment())
                   .commit();
   ```
+  Notice:

-  Notice: replace the "new Fragment()" above with your own fragment.
+  - replace the "new Fragment()" above with your own fragment.

+  - If you're in activity, use getSupportFragmentManager() to be the target fragmentManager.

+  - If you're in fragment, use getChildFragmentManager().

 ### ***More***